openfisca/country-template/README.md

 2. Set the repository name to `openfisca-<your_country_name>`; use underscore `_` or dash `-` as separators.
 For example, `openfisca-new_zealand`, `openfisca-new-zealand` or `openfisca-france`.

-3. Wait a moment for the automatic setup to run after being redirected to the newly generated repository.
-Once done, the title of the readme should be `OpenFisca <your_country_name>`.
+3. After being redirected to your newly created repository, please allow a short period for the automatic setup to be executed.
+Once done, the title of the readme should be updated to `OpenFisca <your_country_name>`.

+> If the automatic setup does not start within a few minutes, you can initiate it manually:
+> - Navigate to the “Actions” tab.
+> - Select the “First time setup” workflow.
+> - Click on “Run workflow” to start the setup process manually.

 4. Follow the instructions in the new repository's README.md.